-Still, despite these improvements, the main problem of warping-based approaches remains: When the angle γ decreases and approaches 0 (view and light directions become parallel), warping becomes ineffective.
+Still, despite these improvements, the main problem of

+warping-based approaches remains: When the angle γ decreases and approaches 0 (view and light directions become parallel), warping becomes ineffective.
 In this case, one global perspective warp cannot change the sampling densities along the z-axis of the viewer, and therefore warping degenerates to uniform shadow mapping.
-This makes this class of approaches susceptible to rapid shadow quality changes, which produce disturbing artifacts.
+This makes this class of approaches susceptible to rapid shadow quality changes, which can produce temporal flickering artifacts.
 The partitioning methods described in the next section are more robust in this respect.

-3.2.
+4.3.
 Partitioning